Brandon Sanderson: 2010s

 Nine months later, Sanderson published Mistborn: Shadows of Self as a direct sequel to The Alloy of Law.
 The novel won the 2017 Neffy Award in the Best Novel category, placed third in the 2015 Goodreads Choice Awards in the Fantasy category, was a finalist in the Best Speculative Fiction category of the 2015 Whitney Awards, and was a preliminary nomineed for the 2016 Gemmell Legend Award.
 On November 16, 2015, Sanderson's agency (JABberwocky Literary Agency) announced that Sanderson officially sold over 7 million copies worldwide.

 On January 26, 2016, Mistborn: The Bands of Mourning was published as the sequel to Shadows of Self.
 On February 16, 2016, the third and final book of the Reckoners trilogy, titled Calamity, was published.
 In June 2016, Sanderson's first graphic novel White Sand—written with Rik Hoskin—was released.
 The series is planned as a trilogy.
 The graphic novels are based on an original manuscript by Sanderson.
 On September 6, 2016, the fifth Alcatraz book was published, called Alcatraz Versus the Dark Talent.

 DMG Entertainment optioned the Cosmere in 2016 for film and television.
 On November 22, 2016, an anthology of Cosmere short stories and novellas was published, titled Arcanum Unbounded: A Cosmere Collection.
 The third book in The Stormlight Archive, Oathbringer, was published on November 14, 2017.
 The first book of the Defiant series, Skyward, was published on November 6, 2018.
 The second book in the series, Starsight, was released on November 26, 2019.
-In September 2020, a collaboration project with author Mary Robinette Kowal called The Original, was released.
-Rhythm of War, the fourth Stormlight novel, was published on November 17, 2020.
-In 2020, Sanderson's agency updated his number of copies sold to over 18 million worldwide, and in early 2021, to over 21 million.